-The Texas Narcotic Officers Association has grown over the years to a membership of approximately 2000.
+The Texas Narcotic Officers Association is dedicated to providing high quality training for law enforcement professionals.
 Membership in TNOA is not exclusive to narcotic officers.
-TNOA members include officers from street cops to gang officers.
-TNOA members include members of sheriffs' departments, constables' offices, district attorneys' offices, state officers, federal officers, reserve officers, and officers from many other areas of law enforcement.
+Our members include: local, state, and federal peace officers, reserve officers, prosecutors, law enforcement personnel, and other national and international associates.
 Any officer who has an interest in the drug problem in the state of Texas is welcome to join TNOA.

 TNOA is divided into five Regional Chapters organized according to geographical regions, to wit: North, South, East, West, and Central.
 Each Regional Chapter elects one Chapter Vice President and two Chapter Directors.
 Each Regional Chapter holds quarterly Regional meetings.
 The election of the Chapter Vice President and the Chapter Directors are held at the last quarterly meeting prior to the Annual Training Conference.
 TNOA holds one annual meeting that is designated as the Annual Training Conference.

-The Executive Board of the Association consists of the President, the State Sgt-at-Arms, five Chapter Vice Presidents, ten Chapter Directors, the Immediate Past President, the Journal Editor/Historian, the State Training Officer, a Conference Coordinator and the Executive Director.
+The Executive Board of the Association consists of the President, the Executive Vice President, the First Vice President, five Chapter Vice Presidents, ten Chapter Directors, the Journal Editor/Historian/Webmaster, the State Training Officer, a Conference Coordinator and the Executive Director.

 TNOA is pleased to announce the creation of the TNOA Educational and Benevolence Foundation.
 This foundation is a charitable organization, tax exempt under 501(c)(3) of the Internal Revenue code, Tax ID #83-2201169.
 Expenditures under this foundation will have very strict guidelines.
 The focus of these funds will be to help subsidize the immediate expenses of the families of our fallen officers, provide educational scholarships, and assist officers who cannot afford to pay for training.